lzsiga/pldate/README.md

       add-days N                 # add N days (it can be negative too) sub-days N                 # subtract N days (it can be negative too)

-      next-dow N                 # N=0..7: go to the next Nth day of week prew-dow N                 # N=0..7: go to the previous Nth day of week
+      next-wday N                # N=0..7: go to the next Nth day of week next-dow  N                # synonym of the previous

+      prev-wday N                # N=0..7: go to the previous Nth day of week prev-dow  N                # synonym of the previous

+      upto-wday N                # N=0..7: go to the next Nth day of week
+                                 # but stay, if it is today
+                                 # _not_ equivalent with 'next-wday'
+      upto-dow  N                # synonym of the previous

+      downto-wday N              # N=0..7: go to the previous Nth day of week
+                                 # but stay, if it is today
+      downto-dow  N              # synonym of the previous

       set-mday N                 # N=1..31: go to Nth day of the month (or the last day)
                                  # N=0: same as N=1